Grizzl-E Smart EV Charger Review

 Setup Got Much Easier

 When we first tested the Grizzl-E charger, the setup was frustrating.
 The third-party ChargeLab app had compatibility problems that made the experience harder than it should have been.
-Grizzl-E listened to feedback and built their own app called Grizzl-E Connect, which has completely changed the game.
+Grizzl-E listened to feedback and built its own app, Grizzl-E Connect, which has completely changed the game.

 The native Grizzl-E Connect app makes everything smoother.
 You can monitor your charging status, schedule sessions, and adjust settings without fighting with compatibility issues.
 What used to be a complicated setup is now straightforward and user-friendly.
 This improvement alone makes the Grizzl-E Smart a much better product than when it first launched.